 How Can Contract Management Software Help?

 No matter how skilled a contract manager is, there is only so much they can do without an effective contract management software (CMS).
 A good CMS can help companies to automate many manual processes - from versioning control, to search, storage and reporting, to e-signing.
-By using a good CMS, contract managers are able to increase the speed in which contracts are created, negotiated, and executed, which can result in greater operational efficiency, reduced expenses, and increased revenue.
+By using a good CMS, contract managers are able to increase the speed at which contracts are created, negotiated, and executed, which can result in greater operational efficiency, reduced expenses, and increased revenue.

 Contract managers shouldn't be contract librarians either.
 Automated software solutions can help.
 Some CMS offer a secure-cloud-based contract repository equipped with advanced search capabilities and user permissions that will provide eligible employees the read-only ability to locate just their contracts in seconds, without exposing other contracts.
 Having contract managers manually storing or retrieving contracts is not a good or productive use of time.

-Certain platforms also offer the ability to set recurring email or calendar reminders to help ensure contract managers are able to stay ahead of key contract dates and never miss an auto renewal or expiration date.
+Certain platforms also offer the ability to set recurring email or calendar reminders to help ensure contract managers are able to stay ahead of key contract dates and never miss an auto-renewal or expiration date.
 This can help your organization manage risk, and renegotiate unfavorable terms before it's too late.

 CMS is also a powerful tool for helping contract managers to stay organized.
 Through customizable reporting and configurable dashboards, contract managers can leverage CMS to gain insights into spend, vendor management, and contract terms and dates.
 This not only helps contract managers stay on-task, but also provides transparency and visibility throughout the organization.